The dead Russian cosmonauts

 industry, there had been no real urgency in their efforts.
 Until Sputnik 1

-team from the navy to the army, led by Werner von Braun, they soon were well on
+changing team from the navy to the army, led by Werner von Braun, they soon

-the space race would be the launch of a manned satellite.
-The American progress
+called the space race would be the launch of a manned satellite.

-could be easily followed, since their program was almost completely open.
 The

+American progress could be easily followed, since their program was almost

 So a lot of people were expecting the launch of a Soviet cosmonaut, and not